pascaltll/Knapsack-problem/README.md

 Let us consider below 0/1 Knapsack problem to understand Branch and Bound.
 Given two integer arrays val[0..n-1] and wt[0..n-1] that represent values and weights associated with n items respectively.
-Find out the maximum value subset of val[] such that sum of the weights of this subset is smaller than or equal to Knapsack capacity W.
+Find out the maximum profit subset of val[] such that sum of the weights of this subset is smaller than or equal to Knapsack _capacity W.
 Let us explore all approaches for this problem.